 When Can I Remove My Kids from School

 Theoretically you are supposed to wait until your registration is approved.
-This process can take a month to three months.
+This process can take a month to three months (but usually it’s less than a month).
 However, many parents remove their child before their homeschool registration has been officially approved.
 If your child is distressed or feels unsafe you don’t have to leave them in the school so some parents get a one month doctor’s certificate for stress leave for their child until registration is approved.

 Many schools can be quite supportive of homeschooling and will leave the door open for you to return if homeschooling doesn’t work out.
 However some parents report having problems with the school administration (they lose funding and possibly a teacher when you leave).